What private fostering is

 Private fostering can if happen if the child or young person:

 has parents who live overseas and they come to this country to attend school

 has parents who are ill and cannot look after them

 is attending language schools and staying with host families

 Find out more on the Coram BAAF Adoption and Fostering Academy website.

-Are you involved in a private fostering arrangement?
+You're involved in a private fostering arrangement

 Some people are not aware that they are a private foster carer or their child is in a private fostering arrangement.

 Your child is being looked after by someone else